 Review: Drive Coffee’s Le Mans Roast ($18 USD)

-It goes without saying to maintain focus for twenty-four continuous hours of consciousness, one will consume copious amounts of coffee.
-While the days drivers completing all twenty-four hours by their lonesome are gone, coffee is still a great way to keep a sharp eye into the deep night.
+(2018) It goes without saying to maintain focus for twenty-four continuous hours of consciousness, one will consume copious amounts of stimulants (coffee).
+While the days Le Mans drivers completing all twenty-four hours by their lonesome are gone, coffee is still a great way to keep a sharp eye into the deep night.
 With Drive Coffee’s Le Mans medium roast, one can gear up for a long night ahead in a flavorful way.
 The packaging does the trick, too.
 If a once-around-the-clock race is coming up, considering ordering from Drive Coffee.

 We’re still celebrating the century old race through the French countryside where man tests machine to improve efficiency.
-Though the days of brute force race cars are gone, the romance of the race has been replaced by space aged machines that have specialists staring at screens for any deviation.
+Though the days of brute force race cars are gone, the romance of the 24 Hours of Le Mans has been replaced by space aged machines that have specialists staring at computer screens for any deviation.
 The GT40 may seem basic to today’s car, but it’s the reason today’s cars are around.
 Why not celebrate Le Mans and the Ford GT40 with coffee that comes in an oilcan?

 Immediately noticeable is the dry consistency of the beans.
 This produces a powdery roast.
 At the creakybottombracket.com office, we have the grinder set to 18 and found this to be perfect for the coffee machine.
 A little less fine setting – say 20 or 22 – would work wonders for French press, the proper way to consume Le Mans roast.
 Though the beans were delectably dry, there was no husking in the grinder hopper.
 This has not happened before with other beans ordered: either they are shiny beans with no husks or dry beans with a noticeable amount of husking.
 We were getting more excited by the moment.

-As the brew process came about the aroma became enticing.
-Studying the package led to watching vintage videos of the Ford monster ripping around Le Mans in attempt after attempt to beat Enzo Ferrari’s domination.
+As the brew process progressed the aroma became enticing.
+Admiring the package led to watching vintage videos of the Ford monster ripping around Le Mans in attempt after attempt to beat Enzo Ferrari’s domination.
 The coffee machine grabbed our attention just as we gathered focus around the legendary battle.

 This is fantastic coffee.
 The flavor had the right kind of pepper to keep one coming back for more.
 From a coffee company that celebrates speed, it is possible this is the fastest we have ever consumed cups of coffee.
 The flavor was so enticing, so smooth, so biting, that we had to keep returning.
 We drink coffee black around here and this may just be the correct roast to drink black.
 It is neither over the top nor light in flavor.
 That is, it needs not be tempered nor overbrewed.

 Drive Coffee is much like other roasters: they roast their beans on Friday.
 Should you decide to order any time before the roasting date, be prepared for a small waiting process.
-Waiting is worth it when the alternative is a package of stale beans.
-I’m sure it is a bit of a process to get the beans in the oilcans, akin to adding fuel to the GT40 fifty years ago.
+The wait is worth it.
+I’m sure it is a bit of a process to get the beans into the oilcans, akin to adding fuel to the GT40 fifty years ago.